 important time in the life of your child; we aim to make children as happy and secure as we possibly can.
 The process begins in November; parents/carers of children who reach the age of 5 years between the first day of March in one year and the last day of February in the following year are entitled to enrol their children in school during enrolment week in the November before a new school session begins in August.
-Notices will be placed in the local press and in the school before the enrolment date to give prospective parents as much notice as possible.
+Notices will be placed in the local press and in the school before the enrolment date.